chassing/linux-sysadmin-interview-questions/README.md

 * What does a ```&``` after a command do?
 * What is a packet filter and how does it work?
 * What is swap and what is it used for?
-* What is an A record, a NS record, a PTR record, a CNAME record, a MX record?
+* What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
 * What is the sticky bit?
-* What is the difference between hardlink and symlink?
+* What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * Howto force/trigger a file system check on next reboot?